Nimesh30/emp_mgmt/README.md

 Create New User:

 Add Admin Employees (HR) to the system.

 Manage and onboard Regular Employees with required details.

-Update Employee Information:
+Update Employee Information :

 Modify information for both Admin Employees (HR) and Regular Employees as needed.

 Delete Employee:

 Remove employees from the system (both HR and Regular Employees).

 Manage Leaves and Attendance:

 Review leave applications.